empty0845/DetectXiaoZhuan-Dataset/README.md

 ## Contributors

-This dataset was contributed by the following individuals:
+This dataset was contributed by the following contributors:

 - [empty0845](https://github.com/empty0845)
 - [SparseMatric-1](https://github.com/SparseMatric-1)